Whether you are a Primary or Secondary school, your Teachers, Students and Parents would benefit from using a school planner for so many reasons.

 They now form the most trusted link between schools, students and parents.

-A weekly goal tracker, help with mental wellbeing, key stage 1,2 and 3 spelling checklists for primary school pupils and structured financial and careers advice for secondary school pupils mean that planners have become a supporting chaperon for students and the instant access to school policies, term dates, parents evening prompts and daily link to teachers mean that they are also becoming a parent’s faithful companion.
+A weekly goal tracker, help with mental wellbeing, key stage 1,2 and 3 spelling checklists for primary school students and structured financial and careers advice for secondary school students mean that planners have become a supporting chaperon for students and the instant access to school policies, term dates, parents evening prompts and daily link to teachers mean that they are also becoming a parent’s faithful companion.

 How primary and secondary schools benefit from having their own school planner